 Dr. Kotecha is also a consulting faculty member in the Computational and Systems Immunology program at Stanford University where he helps train the next generation of scientists on methods, approaches, and analyses in an era of high-throughput measurements and big data.
 Dr. Kotecha received his doctorate in biomedical informatics from Stanford University, his bachelor’s in biomedical engineering from Boston University, and has over 15 years of experience building analytic applications to address scientific and informatics problems in healthcare.

-David R. Penberthy, MD, MBA, is Immediate Past President of Virginia Radiation Oncology Associates, Inc., a private medical practice based in Richmond, Virginia, where he has practiced since completing residency at the University of Virginia in 2002.
+David R. Penberthy, MD, MBA, is Radiation Oncologist of Virginia Radiation Oncology Associates, Inc., a private medical practice based in Richmond, Virginia, where he has practiced since completing residency at the University of Virginia in 2002.
 After completing his MBA from the Darden School of Business at the University of Virginia in 2011, Dr. Penberthy has served as the Medical Director of Radiation Oncology and Cancer Committee Chairman at Southside Regional Medical Center (SRMC) in Petersburg, Virginia.
 During his tenure as chairman, Dr. Penberthy led SRMC’s oncology program through two American College of Surgeons Commission on Cancer accreditation surveys resulting in cancer program accreditation, each time earning an Outstanding Achievement Award, an accolade achieved by only a small fraction of community oncology programs in the country.

 After earning a Bachelor of Science degree in Electrical Engineering from Virginia Tech and a Doctor of Medicine degree from Virginia Commonwealth University, Dr. Penberthy completed a surgical internship at Bethesda Naval Hospital.
 He then served as a U.S. Navy Flight Surgeon with Fighter Squadron 101 in Oceana, Virginia.
 His strong interest and knowledge of technology eventually led him to the field of Radiation Oncology.
 In this field, Dr. Penberthy applies sophisticated medical technologies to alleviate the suffering caused by cancer, one of the most pressing medical issues of our generation.